wuyeh-jobe/Data-Structures-and-Algorithms/Multi-key Sorting/README.md

    Solution Strategy
    -----------------
    - 1 Read the first line (the number of test cases)
-   - 2 Print andrew ID into the output file
    - 3 Check if the test case is greater than zero.
 If not print the message "no test cases" into the output file.
    - Else, do from 4 to 8:
    - 4 Intialize the counter to zero